giantswarm/giantswarm-aws-account-prerequisites/capa-controller-role/README.md

 # Cluster API role
-If you dont know what `INSTALLATION_NAME` value is suppose to be, ask Giant Swarm staff and they will provide it.
+If you don't know what the `INSTALLATION_NAME` value is supposed to be, ask Giant Swarm staff and they will provide it.

-# Create role and policy

 ## with aws cli
-### requirement
+### requirements
 - `awscli` installed
 - `envsubst` tool
 - `jq` installed